-1 Children previously looked after are those children adopted or with a special guardianship order or child arrangements order.
-This definition was amended following a determination by the OSA in August 2014.
+1 See Rule 1 definition regarding looked after and previously looked after children.

 2 A sibling link will not be recognised for children living temporarily in the same house, for example a child who usually lives with one parent but has temporarily moved or a looked after child in a respite placement or very short term or bridging foster placement.